-De Wolf Hopper appeared in a new opera last night at the Columbia, and was rapturously welcomed by an audience that overmedium of the popular entertainer's return was "The Chalatan," the music by John Philip Sousa and book by Charles Klein.
-Evidently the latter did not study very deeply to set the layer of consistency in this work and idently the latter did not study very deeply to set the jewel of consistency in this work, and he avoided even playfully the sequence of events that leads to contrasts that might be humorous.
+De Wolf Hopper appeared in a new opera last night at the Columbia, and was rapturously welcomed by an audience that overmedium of the popular enterthiner's return was "The Charlatan," the music by John Philip Sousa and book by Charles Klein.
+Ev-idently the latter did not study very deeply to set the invelop consistence in this work and idently the latter did not study very deeply to set the jewel of consistency in this work, and he avoided even playfully the sequence of events that leads to contrasts that might be humorous.
 Probably he attuned his pen to devising situations suggested by the amiable and amusing Mr. Hopper, as that worthy is kept continuously employed.
-Evidently therehas been any amount of work done on the piece since the book was written, as the most humorous conceits came in as afterthoughts.
+Evidently there-has been any amount of work done on the piece since the book was written, as the most humorous conceits came in as afterthoughts.
 Fortunately they came, and although the story is lame, improbable beyond compare, its helpless air of mystery was quite forgotten and forgiven by the friendly audience at last evening's performance.
 "The Bride-Elect" evening's performance.
 "The Bride-Elect" had ideas and themes to spare.
 Sousa might have given Klein a few to patch out the pattern of "The Charlatan."
-Why cavil with the book when the lyrics are in evidence?
-The following is submitted as one of the choicest: the choicest:
+Why cavil with the book when the lyrics are in evi-dence?
+The following is submitted as one of the choicest. the choicest:

-I'm known as the Jonah's hoodoo,

-And the hoodoo's Jonah too;

-It makes no difference what you do,

-I can read you through and through.

-By the power of hypnotism,

-I can make an English pun

-Stand out as a witticism

-And the choigest sort of fun;

-I can make, by incantation,

-A shinbone seem a roast,

-And the average army ration

-Parade as quail on toast;

-In fact, I'm quite potential,

-In a mystic sort of way;

-But this is the one essential

-Can I ever make it pay?

-Refrain:
+ie choicest: I'm known as the Jonah's hoodoo, And the hoodoo's Jonah too; It makes no difference what you do, I can read you through and through.
+By the power of hypnotism, I can make an English pun Stand out as a witticism And the choigest sort of fun; I can make, by incantation, A shinbone seem a roast, And the average army ration Parade as quail on toast; In fact, I'm quite potential, In a mystic sort of way; But this is the one essential Can I ever make it pay?

-I'm the kingpin of esoteric science

-The crackajack of sorcery;

-Would-be rivals I treat with mute defiance,

-I'm the pebble folks come to sec.
+Refrain: I'm the kingpin of esoteric science The crackajack of sorcery; Would-be rivals I treat with mute defiance, I'm the pebble folks come to see.

-The musical accompaniment is less bombastic, and pretentious; more satisfying in its harmonic construction than in some of his higher operettas; but, while it is more meritorious in the musicianly sense, it is not so taking in the matter of popular patter and tunes.
-In other words, Sousa is inclined to cast aside the uniform of the bandmaster and the toga of the composer in his dealing with the orchestra and his devices for the singers.
+The musical accompaniment is less bom-bastic, and pretentious; more satisfying in its harmonic construction than in some of his higher operettas; but, while it is more meritorious in the musicianly sense, it is not so taking in the matter of popular patter and tunes.
+In other words, Sousa is in-clined to cast aside the uniform of the band-master and the toga of the composer in his dealing with the orchestra and his devices for the singers.
+The overture 'The Charlatan'' is made up of some of the most striking melodies, skill-fully interwoven, and instead of serving The musical accompaniment is less bom-